 When you decide that self-employment or entrepreneurship is the best career path for you, there are two possibilities you can explore.
 One is to build a business from scratch, the other is to invest in and own a franchise business.
 Each has its pros and cons, but there is no denying the fact that franchise opportunities give you quick entry into a self-owned business career.
 And if you're looking for capital to grow your business, you can start here!

-Advantages of buying a franchise versus setting up your own business
+Buying a franchise versus setting up your own business

 Before you can start a business, you must create a plan that ties together its vision, operational milestones and sales targets.
 Besides serving as a blueprint for organizing and running your business, the plan should also help you acquire investor funding.
 There is much legwork involved in building a business from the ground-up and the risk is significant.
 Unless you have the passion, drive, ability and patience to create something out of nothing – and keep at it – you're better off exploring the franchise model.